 He looked the name up on his phone.
-“Stupid stuff for women.”
+“Stupid stuff.”

-So when George had first started ninth grade at Pandolf, he had feared it would be just as miserable as the Chicago school.
+So when George first started ninth grade at Pandolf, he feared it would be just as miserable as the Chicago school.
 Things had turned out so differently.

 There was Shelly, Lucky, Charlie, and Michaela, his “peeps.”
-Even Carrie Mather had invited him to a party.
+Even Carrie Mather had invited him to her party.

-Michaela came over on Saturday to bring him the pants her mother had taken in at the waist.
+The next morning, Michaela came over on to bring him the pants her mother had taken in at the waist.

 “George, what’s bothering you?” she asked.
 “You were so happy yesterday, going on-and-on about how Carrie had invited the entire cast and crew of ‘Waitress.’”